Investigate abduction of Plateau traditional rulers, Reps tell IGP

-House of Representatives, Tuesday, mandated the inspector general of police, Usman Baba Alkali to investigate the kidnap of the traditional rulers in Plateau State.
+House of Representatives, Tuesday z mandated the inspector general of police, Usman Baba Alkali to investigate kidnap of the traditional rulers in Plateau State.

 The resolution came on the heels of the recent abduction of a paramount ruler, the Gwom Rwei of Vwang Da Balak while driving home around the National Institute for Policy and Strategic Studies, NIPPS in Vom community near Jos, the state capital.